eCommerce Content Marketing: How to Plan Content For The New Normal

 For $2500, the founder created an explainer video that spoke to the value, not the razors per se.
 It actually went viral, and the rest is history.
-The company has expanded, offers all sorts of personal care products, and its content still focuses on solutions, not products (of course, there is great humor as well).
+The company has expanded, offers all sorts of personal care products, and its content still focuses on solutions, not products (of course, the video is just plain funny too).

-So, if you are asking what is a content strategy, you can begin with this as a concept.
+So, if you are asking what is an eCommerce content marketing strategy, you can begin with this as a concept.
 Your topics must address audience needs and problems and speak to value, not product.

 Where Do You Find Topics?

-And you can just access the websites, blogs and social media accounts of those competitors.
+- Make sure you check the social media accounts of those competitors.

-As you read content that others have created, think about how you can make it better.
+- As you read content that others have created, think about how you can make it better.
 And think about offshoots of that content that may provide value to your audience.
-Your goal is to write content that is much better than theirs.
-If you feel inadequate, there will be resources provided a bit later.
+Your goal is to write valuable content that is much better than theirs.

-Find influencers — those individuals who are considered experts in your niche.
+- Find influencers.
+Reach out to experts in your niche.
 Access their blogs and social media accounts.
 Start participating in discussions; look at the topics they choose to write about.
 (More about influencers later).

 You know your audience; you know where they hang out online; you know the hot topics for content in your niche.
 Now comes the real work — crafting that content that will “work” for your blog, your social networks, your emails, and even your paid advertising.